redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 For each of these files, the installer creates a special copy with the **.bak** extension before changing the file itself.

-If the bak file does not exist, it means that the file has not been changed yet.
+If the .bak file does not exist, it means that the file has not been changed yet.

 .. class:: fork-and-edit

-Found a typo ?
-Something is wrong in this documentation ? `Just fork and edit it !`_
+Found a typo?
+Found something wrong with this documentation? `Just fork and edit it !`_

 .. _`Just fork and edit it !`: https://github.com/redkite-labs/redkitecms-docs
 .. _`composer`: http://getcomposer.org